NordFA: Forced alignment for Nordic languages

 Doesn't something like this exist already?

-As far as I am aware of, there is no available forced alignment for Danish in circulation.
-For Swedish, only a "build-framework" is available via The Montreal Forced Aligner.
+As far as I am aware of, there is no available forced alignment for Danish or Norwegian in circulation.
+For Swedish, a "build-framework" is available via The Montreal Forced Aligner.
 Therefore, I believe anyone who works in Nordic phonetics can benefit from this software.
 It has helped my own analysis greatly.

 How do I know its pronunciation dictionary is correct?